andela/ah-shakas/README.md

 $ set DB_PASSWORD=your password
 $ set DB_HOST=host url of your database e.g localhost
 ```
+Note: There is no space next to '='
 - make migrations
 ```
 $ python manage.py makemigrations